ClDaly2904/restaurant-booking-system/docs/README.md

 The admin dashboard can be accessed by restaurant staff to view a list of all bookings made to the restaurant and any messages left for them from the website.
 The list of bookings for the restaurant shows the nearest booking times at the top, and restaurant staff can clear these off as guests arrive so they can easily see the next guests they are expecting.
 They also have the functionality to edit and delete bookings if necessary, following the same steps as if a guest user was to do so.
 Even if an admin amends a booking, the booking name remains the same.
 The list of messages is at the bottom of the screen, displaying all of the information for the message.
 Although these cannot be edited, they can be deleted by the restaurant staff if they have been actioned.
 Pressing delete on a message from the admin dashboard takes the user to a screen to confirm deletion, and as with deleting bookings, displays the message details and content so that the user can check they are deleting the right message.
+Users can use the links to quickly jump between each section.

 <details><summary>Admin Dashboard</summary>